ClinicalTrials.Veeva

 • Adults aged 18 years or older with one of the following newly diagnosed cancers: breast cancer, colorectal cancer, melanoma, non-Hodgkin lymphoma, or non-small cell lung cancer.

-• Planned treatment with systemic chemotherapy (single or multi-agent, includes targeted therapy) with or without immune checkpoint inhibitor therapy (targeting PD-1, PD-L1 or CTLA-4).
-If unable to engage patient before treatment starts, enrollment is allowed from diagnosis up to four weeks after the start of treatment but must be before cycle 2 treatment begins.
+• Planned treatment with systemic chemotherapy (single or multi-agent, includes targeted therapy) and/or immune checkpoint inhibitor therapy (targeting PD-1, PD-L1 or CTLA-4).
+If unable to engage participant before treatment starts, enrollment is allowed up to the start of Cycle 2 treatment.

-• Patients must be able to comprehend English or Spanish (for survey completion).
+• Participants must be able to comprehend English or Spanish (for survey completion).

-• Patients must be willing to complete surveys online.
+• Participants must have a working email address and be must be willing to complete surveys online.
 This can be completed at home, in the clinic or other location.

 • Completion of the confidential Self-Reported Screening Survey and receipt of a screening result - eligible for enrollment.